invicta117/COMP20270_OOP_Python_Assignment_1/README.md

-# COMP20270 Object Oriented Programming in Python_Assignment
+# COMP20270 Object Oriented Programming in Python Assignment 1

 The aim of this project is to develop a system to manage a kitty for shared expences among a group of people.
 This project makes use of OOP in Python.